x86 architecture

 #3 Processors that implement STPCLK "between" RESET and SMI do not suppress it, while processors that implement it "below" INTR do.

-#4 INIT must be suppressed to ensure its proper prioritization versus SMI.
+#4 INIT must be suppressed to ensure proper prioritization versus SMI.

 Therefore, ideally the STI instruction also suppresses SMI and NMI.